taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

-# _.NET MAUI_ Space Shooter Arcade Game
+# Space Shooter Arcade Game Etude built with _.NET MAUI_

+## _ToDo_

+* BUG: _sometimes_ some image sources are not loaded at app start from app resources
+* When full pull of explosions is used the one of the explosions is never playing just showing the last frame

 ## _The Challenge_

 To create a simple yet heavily animated arcade cross-platform game, using .NET MAUI XAML with Skia drawn UI, showing all the advantages that [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui) and [SkiaSharp](https://github.com/mono/SkiaSharp) provide.
 The game runs on on Android, Windows, iOS, and Mac (Catalyst), all from a single code base.
-Desktop versions support both mouse and keyboard!
+Desktop versions support both mouse and keyboard.

 ## _The Game_

-Driven by one of the awesome [ICT MOO tutorials](https://www.youtube.com/@mooict/videos).
-There is so much content to play with now that we could do all that in .NET MAUI!
+Driven by [one](https://github.com/mooict/WPF-Space-shooter-game) of the awesome [ICT MOO tutorials](https://www.youtube.com/@mooict/videos).
+They have much content to play with, now that we can do it all with .NET MAUI.

 Free [Lottie animations](https://lottiefiles.com/) quickly fulfill the need for animated content.

-This code here is intended as an etude and you are fully encouraged to reuse it for creating something exceptional of your own!
+This code here is intended as an etude, you are fully encouraged to reuse it for creating something exceptional of your own.

 ## _Of Note_

-Android and iOS run fully hardware-accelerated, with iOS using Apple Metal and Android running on GL.
+Android and iOS run hardware-accelerated, with iOS using Apple Metal and Android on GL.

-For Windows and Mac Catalyst, hardware acceleration is not yet implemented, but they still run above 100 FPS.
+For Windows and Mac Catalyst, hardware acceleration is not yet implemented, they still run above 100 FPS.

-For desktop we implemented non-resizable windows and they receive platform-independent key events.
-Destop windows can be dragged among different displays dinamically adapting to their scale.
+Desktop versions present non-resizable windows with platform-independent key events.
+They can be dragged among different displays adapting to new scale.
+Disabling Maximize button still needs to be implemented.

 [DrawnUI](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) pre-alpha nuget was used, the rendering engine for .NET MAUI designed to draw your custom UI on the Skia canvas.